-Overall I was impressed with the Solstice Hoody.
+Overall I’ve been impressed with the Solstice Hoody.
 Lightweight merino wool is a challenging fabric to get right and Ridge Merino has done a great job minimizing its downsides.
-But it’s not a perfect choice for all conditions, and the design choices will appeal to some folks more than others.
+But the Solstice is not a perfect choice for all conditions, and the design choices will appeal to some folks more than others.
 Read on for my long-term review of the Ridge Merino Solstice to learn whether it’s right for you.

 Ridge Merino Solstice Lightweight Wool Hoodie